trim21/go-phpserialize/readme.md

 Support All go type including `map`, `slice`, `strcut`, `array`, and simple type like `int`, `uint` ...etc.

 Some type from standard library like `time.Time`, `net.IP` are not supported.
-If you have and thought about how to support these types, please create an issue.
+If you have any thought about how to support these types, please create an issue.

 ## supported and tested go version